huridocs/uwazi/README.md

 $ yarn test
 ```

-This will run the entire test suite, both on server and client apps.
+This will run the entire test suite, both on server and client apps, including coverage.
+You can see the coverage summary by opening `./coverage/lcov-report/index.html`.

 If the api tests timeout, the issue might be with mongodb-memory-server.
 See https://github.com/nodkz/mongodb-memory-server/issues/204.
 Memory server explicitly depends on a version of MongoDB that depends on libcurl3, but Debian 10 and other OS's come with libcurl4 installed instead.